eclipsek20/OpenMobile-UMPS/README.md

 However, if achievable, this implementation would closely resemble Google Pay or Apple Pay.
 [Personally](https://www.github.com/eclipsek20), I find this to be one of the most promising approaches.

-The fundamental principle involves leveraging HCE (Host Card Emulation) to facilitate payments, with data transmitted via NFC in the following flow:
+Similarily to above, the fundamental principle involves leveraging HCE (Host Card Emulation) to facilitate payments:

 Device (HCE) <==> NFC <==> Terminal

-After data transmission, the payment process would proceed via secure backend systems, similar to existing mobile payment platforms.
+After data transmission, the payment process would proceed via secure backend systems, similar to existing mobile payment platforms so:

+Terminmal <===> Backend <===> Card Issiuer <===> Bank

 ## Technical Description